Harvesting BAT-GUANO with NITRATES (Non-Imaging Transient Reconstruction And TEmporal Search): Detecting and localizing the faintest GRBs with a likelihood framework: GRB Search

 \subsection{Off-Time Background}

 The background model should include all sources that could deposit a significant number of counts onto the detector.
 This is dominated by the diffuse model (Eq. \ref{DiffModel}) as well as any bright sources in the coded field of view.
-At the short time scales we're interested in there are only a few persistent hard X-ray sources in the sky that are bright enough to create a significant number of counts in $\lesssim$ 1 minute and a few more that are bright enough while in a flaring state.
+At the short time scales we are interested in there are only a few persistent hard X-ray sources in the sky that are bright enough to create a significant number of counts in $\lesssim$ 1 minute and a few more that are bright enough while in a flaring state.
 The catalog from the BAT Hard X-ray Transient Monitor \citep{TransMon} is used to check for any known bright sources that are in the coded field of view.

 Many of these known bright sources have complex spectra that are not fit well by a single spectral function.
 Their spectra are also soft in comparison to GRBs.
 For both of these reasons, and for computational efficiency, a simplified point source model is used for these sources.
-The flux model is disposed of and the photons that go through the lead tiles or spacecraft are ignored, as this only becomes significant for spectrally harder sources.
+We replace the flux model with a simplified counts model and the photons that go through the lead tiles or spacecraft are ignored, as this only becomes significant for spectrally harder sources.
 The remaining parameters are then the sky position (which is known and fixed) and a rate parameter $r_j^{PS_k}$ for each energy bin, which is the expected counts per second in a completely unshadowed detector.
 Then, $\lambda_{ij}^{PS_k}$ for point source $k$ would be,

 where $f_i$ is the fraction that detector $i$ is unshadowed.

 To avoid adding more parameters and complexity, the background model is assumed to be constant with time over the background window.
 This is not always a good assumption.
 The diffuse component from cosmic rays changes with the satellite's position, particularly near the South Atlantic Anomaly (SAA), which is usually fit with a linear function.
 To account for this, the background window uses times before and after the signal window, centered on the time of interest when possible.
 This should give the same result as a linear function evaluated at the center time.
 There are some times where a cubic function would be a better fit, such as when the spacecraft has recently exited the SAA and the total rate stops rapidly dropping and approaches its typical background rate.
 When a breakdown in the background fitting like this occurs the on-time search results can be unreliable, so breakdowns like this are manually checked for when evaluating a candidate signal.
 GRBs have been recovered with linear fits to background even when they are not strictly appropriate (e.g. the short GRB 200623A \citep{GRB200623Agcn}, and Section \ref{SectDiscoveries}).